-- The joined party, SCHUFA Holding AG, subsequently informed the applicant of the following by letter of 12 January 2021: the spirit and purpose of Article 21(1) of the GDPR is not ultimately to deprive the credit institutions of the information required for a careful credit check.
-Even in this case, where the alleged economic disadvantage suffered is perceived as being more severe from a personal perspective, this does not trigger the right to object under Article 21(1) of the GDPR.
-The decisive factor for lending institutions participating in an information system is the provision of information which is capable of enabling the lender to carry out specific credit checks.
-SCHUFA Holding AG is merely a source of information, which should not, however, replace the relevant institution's duty to investigate further or its contractual decision. - The applicant then challenged those statements by letter to the defendant of 10 February 2021.
-He stated that, after a period of one year, a discharge from remaining debts can no longer be revoked (Paragraph 303(2) of the Insolvenzordnung (Insolvency Code; 'the InsO')).
-A general policy of storing data for three years is, he submits, not compatible with EU law.
-The granting of a discharge from remaining debts is intended to enable the debtor to participate in economic life again. - In response to that letter, the defendant informed the applicant by decision of 17 February 2021 that, while it understands the applicant's position, SCHUFA is permitted to store negative entries concerning discharges from remaining debts beyond the period of discharge from a claim.
-The legal basis is point (b) and point (f) of Article 6(1) of the GDPR and Paragraph 31 of the Bundesdatenschutzgesetz (Federal Law on data protection) of 30 June 2017 (BGBl.
+- 6 In response to that letter, the defendant informed the applicant by decision of 1 March 2021 that, while it understands the applicant's position, SCHUFA is permitted to store negative entries concerning discharges from remaining debts beyond the period of discharge from a claim.
+The legal basis is point (b) and point (f) of Article 6(1) of the GDPR and Paragraph 31 of the Bundesdatenschutzgesetz (Federal Law on data protection) of 30 June 2017 (BGB1.
 I, p.
-2 097, last amended by the Law of 23 June 2021, BGBl.
+2 097, last amended by the Law of 23 June 2021, BGB1.
 I, p.
 1 858 'the BDSG').
 Personal data required for a credit check can be stored for as long as is necessary for the purposes for which they were stored.
-In determining creditworthiness, it is permissible to draw on the behaviour of part of a group of persons to form probabilities in respect of the behaviour of other persons also belonging to that group and to establish statistical significance. - The applicant brought an action against that decision by written submission of his authorised representative of 26 February 2021.
-He submits that the defendant's submissions consist of standard formulae.
-The defendant, as the supervisory authority, neither assessed whether the systems generally function in a flawless manner nor clarified whether the application of that system complies with the legal requirements in individual cases.
+In determining creditworthiness, it is permissible to draw on the behaviour of part of a group of persons to form probabilities in respect of the behaviour of other persons also belonging to that group and to establish statistical significance. - 7 The applicant brought an action against that decision by written submission of his authorised representative of 6 April 2021.
+He claims that the joined party did not carry out a balancing of interests, and the defendant did not object to that omission.
+However, according to the applicant, the defendant is obliged, within the scope of its duties and powers, to take measures to enforce deletion.